This is a great way to incorporate some speed work into your long run and prepare you for some hard running at the end of the race.

 - 10min Stretching

-The next phase of the workout you increase the pace to Level III for 40 minutes, before spending ten minutes at Level IV prior to the cool down.
+In the next phase of the workout, you increase the pace to Level III for 40 minutes, before spending ten minutes at Level IV prior to the cool down.

 The Cool Down (CD) is at a low intensity, jogging (Level II) for a minimum of ten minutes.

 This is a good first variant of the Progressive Run to do.
-Build each week by either reducing the Level II phase and increase the Level III phase, or decrease the Level III phase and increase the Level IV phase.
+Build each week by either reducing the Level II phase and increasing the Level III phase, or decreasing the Level III phase and increasing the Level IV phase.

 If you would like further advice feel free to contact me.

 I am the Head Coach & Director of Qwik Kiwi – Endurance Sports Consultant.

 I specialise in assisting first-timers and recreational athletes to achieve their sporting goals.
 I can be contacted at firstname.lastname@example.org and 021 348 729.
 Make sure you sign up for my informative newsletter.

 Share this post so your friends can benefit as well.